2 Kings 20:4

 World English Bible

-It happened, before Isaiah had gone out into the middle part of the city, that the word of Yahweh came to him, saying,
+Before Isaiah had gone out into the middle part of the city, Yahweh’s word came to him, saying,

 Young's Literal Translation